Rowan Medical Center vaccinates first staff members against COVID-19 - Salisbury Post

 After she walked the vaccines through a hallway of cheering co-workers, a small group gathered in the hospital’s cafe, which had been converted into a temporary vaccination clinic.
 The group traded jokes and happy, casual conversation while waiting their turn.
 Those being vaccinated passed off their smartphones to co-workers to capture the moment.

 Renfrow, an intensive care nurse, said she was nervous and excited before receiving the vaccine.
-She didn’t plan to be one of the first in Rowan County to be vaccinated against COVID-19, but she had done plenty of reading about what others had experienced and talked to doctors and co-workers.
+She didn’t plan to be one of the first in Rowan County to be vaccinated against COVID-19, but she had done plenty of reading about what others experienced and talked to co-workers.

 “Hopefully, this is the beginning of some relief for all of us,” she said.
 “It’s been rough for all of us lately, for lack of a better way to say it … especially when you have to send patients that are younger than you into hospice.”